ZaccharieAttias/ZaccharieAttias/README.md

 ![MasterHead](https://user-images.githubusercontent.com/80007339/164998624-488b6e8d-b4c8-4d32-952e-e73834e0623f.gif)
 <h1 align="center">Hi, I'm Zaccharie Attias</h1>

-✨ Newly graduated software engineer and technology enthusiast!<br>🎓 Loving to work with a strong work ethic and unwavering commitment to excellence and reputed to be a fast and efficient learner, I am a diligent worker who pays great attention to detail and consistently delivers high-quality results.<br>:bowtie: I am constantly motivated to take on new challenges and dedicated to continuous learning and growth in software engineering.
+✨ Newly graduated software engineer and technology enthusiast!
+🎓 Loving to work with a strong work ethic and unwavering commitment to excellence and reputed to be a fast and efficient learner, I am a diligent worker who pays great attention to detail and consistently delivers high-quality results.
+:bowtie: I am constantly motivated to take on new challenges and dedicated to continuous learning and growth in software engineering.
-<br>⚡ Fun fact: Loving competitive video games 🎮.
+⚡ Fun fact: Loving competitive video games 🎮.
+Mail: zaccharieattias@gmail.com

 # 🌐 Socials: